duynguyen250399/flutter_camera_detection/README.md

 # camera_detection

 A Flutter's Plugin integrating with OpenCV Library (C++) using Dart FFI (Foreign Function Interface).
-This plugin also implement `google_ml_kit` package for face detection and using plugin `camera` to control the live camera while detection happening
+This plugin also implement `google_ml_vision` package for face detection and using plugin `camera` to control the live camera while detection happening

 This plugin was inspired by an article on **Medium**